snacksident/Newsies-Rush/README.md

 * Score money for delivering to correct houses

-* Bicycle rides through neighborhood, ability to toss papers left or right
+* Bicycle automatically rides through neighborhood, ability to toss papers left or right

+* User has *some* control of x/y location of bike

 * Score extra money for delivering the paper *accurately*